ClimbsRocks/data-formatter/README.md

 npm install -g data-formatter
 ```

-## What it does
-`data-formatter` is designed to take care of the chores of machine learning to let you focus on the fun stuff!

 ### Some key benefits:
   - It goes through your dataset, and automatically formats it to work with `scikit-learn`, `scikit-neuralnetwork` and `brainjs`.